-Both the Admin UI and REST API ports can be redefined as required on the System > Security page of the Traffic Manager Admin UI.
+The Admin Server and REST API ports can be user-redefined as required on the System > Security page of the Traffic Manager Admin UI.
 You should then update your firewall rules accordingly.

 The Traffic Manager also uses broadcasts to identify other Traffic Managers.
-These broadcasts are sent to the multicast address, 239.100.1.1, port 9090; all of the Traffic Managers in a cluster listen on this address.
+These broadcasts are sent to the multicast address, 239.100.1.1 on port 9090 (or alternative).
+All Traffic Manager cluster members listen on this address.
 To modify the broadcast IP address and port, use the settings in System > Fault Tolerance.